snigehere/solis-sensor/README.md

 The integration will detect automatically which data is available at the backend and create the relevant sensors.
 Names are backward compatible with old manual configuaration.

+# Things to watch for
+The integration relies on the data system time stamps to work correctly
+* Make sure that the time set on your inverter is correct
+* Logon to the solis web site you specify in the configuration and make sure that the time zone in the plant information is set correctly.

 # Energy dashboard
 The Solis integration now supports the energy dashboard introduced in Release 2021.8.
 > Note: This integration requires Home Assistant version 2021.9 or higher